-"Go away, or I'll give you your damn knife where you don't want it."
+"Go away, or I'll give you your knife where you don't want it."
 Dean snarled, eyes murderous.

 Sighing, the demon walked towards the door and growled, "Fine, but I'll be back.
 If Sam snaps out of this he is going to need to learn how to control these powers…unless you want a repeat episode.
-Lilith is still out there, and she may be terrified of Sam for the moment, but it won't take long for her to regroup, and when she does…she's going to be really pissed."
+Lilith is still out there, and she may be terrified of Sam for the moment, but it won't take long for her to regroup, and when she does…she's gonna be pissed."